quinnphil/medway-local-elections-2023/README.md

 Medway Local Elections 2023
 ===========================

+### Disclaimer
+This project is being developed as part of non-commercial research into voting behaviour and sentiment within the local council of Medway in the United Kingdom.

 ### Description
 - web scraping of 2023 Medway Council local election results (with local caching)
 - data ETL